 Connect is all about meeting people and getting involved in organizations that will help grow your professional network.
 Connect with employers looking to hire UNC undergraduates for internships and full-time roles through Handshake, UNC’s online career management platform.
 Get involved with UNC Kenan-Flagler student clubs and/or organizations that interest you.
 Participate in one of many networking and recruiting events throughout the year.

 By participating in multiple activities in each category, you will learn more about business, the world of work, and yourself.
 While you are encouraged to attend as many events as possible, if you complete at least two activities from each of the three categories prior to submitting your application, the Admissions team will review your Pre-Business Passport achievements as part of your application to the Undergraduate Business Program.
-Use the chart below to identify which activities you would like to choose, and check out the events schedule to plan your participation.
+Use the chart below to identify which activities you would like to choose, and check out the events schedule for a full list of all University Career Services offerings.

 EXPLORE – PREPARE – CONNECT